In 2012, Google held over 200 interviews with their employees to find out what the most important elements of an effective team are.

 "Psychological safety is a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes"

-In short, it is the ability for individuals within a team to feel like they can speak openly without fear of any negative repercussions.
+It describes the ability of individuals within any given context to feel like they can speak openly without fear of negative repercussions.

 For most of us, this is a minimum expectation of the workplace; however, it is not always guaranteed and without awareness of it as a leader or manager, psychological safety can be easily undermined or eroded.